botswana-harvard/getresults-distribute/README.md

 We need accountability as well.
 This is our scenario:

 * Our lab technicians upload result PDFs through the Django interface.
-* `getresults_tx.server` moves and collates the uploaded clinical test results to a set of folders on remote server B. The PDF files are collated according to clinic facility.
-A clinic facility accesses a secure web resource that serves up the PDF files on server B, e.g. ownCloud or apache.
-Each clinic is granted access to their PDF clinical results only.
+* `getresults_tx.server` moves and collates the uploaded clinical test results to a set of folders on remote server B. The PDF files are collated according to clinic facility (folder).
+A secure web resource serves up the PDF files on remote server B, e.g. ownCloud or apache where each clinic is granted access to their PDF clinical results only.
 * Our lab technicians check their work by confirming uploaded files were sent.
 * The clinic staff access the file (download or view) from their facility.
 * `getresults_tx` contacts remote server B and scans the apache2 log for evidence that the files were accessed by the clinic.